vinkla/extended-acf/README.md

     'label' => 'Animal',
     'instructions' => 'Select your favorite animal.',
     'required' => true,
-    'choices' => ['cat' => 'Cat', 'dog' => 'Dog'], // The list choices to choose from.
-This setting is required.
+    'choices' => ['cat' => 'Cat', 'dog' => 'Dog'], // The setting is required.
-    'multiple' => false, // This setting will allow you to select more than one choice.
-This setting is optional and defaults to false.
+    'multiple' => false, // The setting is optional and defaults to false.
-    'ui' => false, // This setting will use the Select2 JS library to enhance your select field with more functionality (search, ajax, reorder).
-This setting is optional and defaults to false.
+    'ui' => false, // The setting is optional and defaults to false.
-    'ajax' => false, // This setting will appear if using the Stylized UI and will use AJAX to populate the select field’s choices.
-This setting is optional and defaults to false.
+    'ajax' => false, // The setting is optional and defaults to false.
-    'allow_null' => false, // Allows no value to be selected.
-This setting is optional and defaults to false.
+    'allow_null' => false, // The setting is optional and defaults to false.
-    'return_format' => 'value', // The returned value format.
-This setting is optional and defaults to value.
+    'return_format' => 'value', // The setting is optional and defaults to value.
 ]);
 ```